mwikstrom/paramodel/README.md

   no more disclosed scopes remain.

   Finally, update the pii sync record to the newly synced version.

+- TODO: Add store.views() for iterating over all views

+- TODO: Add provider.stores() for iterating over all stores (this requires store to be registered somehow)

+- TODO: Add store.drop() for dropping views that are no longer modelled.

+- TODO: Support fast sweeping sync (not storing every commit, like a purge on the fly sort of)

+- TODO: Purge should return more than just "done"!? - aborting too early prevent progress...

+- TODO: Add auto-mapping projection (disclosing all PII)

 - TODO: Continuation tokens must include version and timestamp and shall expire when too old (older than purge ttl) - or be renewed in case version is still not purged!